CastosHQ/Seriously-Simple-Transcripts/readme.txt

 == Screenshots ==

 1. The episode details fields with the transcript field included.
-2. The 'Download transcript' link as it appears alongside your epiosde meta data.
+2. The 'Download transcript' link as it appears alongside your episode meta data.
+3. Plugin automatically adds a podcast:transcript tag to your RSS feed.
+4. Also, you can add a Gutenberg "Castos Transcripts" block.
+5. Castos Transcripts block as it appears on your page.
+6. There are a lot of customization options for the Castos Transcripts block.
+7. Option to show or hide the transcripts from Castos Transcripts block in your RSS feed.

 == Frequently Asked Questions ==